 An Act for Maintenance of Parents & Senior Citizen

 The very statement of objects and reasons of the Maintenance and Welfare of Parents and Senior Citizens Act, 2007 (hereinafter referred to as the said Act) has referred to the traditional norms and values of the Indian society which laid stress on providing care for the elderly, but due to the withering of the joint family system, a large number of elderly are not being looked after by their family.
-It is observed that ageing has become a major social challenge and there is a need to give more attention to the care and protection for the older persons.
-It is perceived that the procedure for claiming maintenance under the Code of Criminal Procedure, 1973 (hereinafter referred to as the Cr.P.C.) is time consuming as well as expensive and, thus, the need to have a simple, inexpensive and speedy provisions to claim maintenance for the parents.
+It is observed that aging has become a major social challenge and there is a need to give more attention to the care and protection for older persons.
+It is perceived that the procedure for claiming maintenance under the Code of Criminal Procedure, 1973 (hereinafter referred to as the Cr.P.C.) is time-consuming as well as expensive and, thus, the need to have a simple, inexpensive and speedy provisions to provide a legal remedy for the parents.

 Maintenance of parents and senior citizens is contained in Chapter II starting from Section 4.
-The obligation of the children or relative maintain a senior citizen extends to the needs of a senior citizen to lead a normal life.
-The provisions have also taken into consideration that the next generation inherits the properties from their parents and yet are unwilling during the life time of their parents to maintain them.
-The hard reality is that the longevity has given an extended ownership and some times the next generation is not even willing to wait to inherit the property at an appropriate stage, but would like to take it during the life time of their parents without the corresponding obligation.
-It is in this context that sub section (4) of Section 4 of the said Act casts an obligation on any person who is in possession of a property of a senior citizen or which he would inherit to maintain the senior citizen and where there are more than one relatives entitled to inherit the property the maintenance is to be shared in the proportion of the inheritance.
+The obligation of the children or relative maintains a senior citizen extends to the needs of a senior citizen to lead a normal life.
+The provisions have also taken into consideration that the next generation inherits the properties from their parents and yet are unwilling during the lifetime of their parents to maintain them.
+The hard reality is that the longevity has given extended ownership and some times the next generation is not even willing to wait to inherit the property at an appropriate stage but would like to take it during the lifetime of their parents without the corresponding obligation.
+It is in this context that subsection (4) of Section 4 of the said Act casts an obligation on any person who is in possession of a property of a senior citizen or which he would inherit to maintain the senior citizen and where there are more than one relatives entitled to inherit the property the maintenance is to be shared in the proportion of the inheritance.

-Care the Right of property of Senior Citizen & Parents-
+Care the Right of the property of Senior Citizen & Parents-